 Potting soil doesn’t stick together as well as akadama soil or keto but is still an acceptable substitute if you want to use it.
 When you are making your potting mixture, you will need to follow a recipe and you can replace akadama soil and keto with potting soil if you like.
 The remainder of the mixture can remain unchanged.

 You can also buy pre-mixed soil as well and avoid the mixture process altogether.
 Potting soil is still a good choice, however, and your kokedama should still be able to survive.
 You’ll just need to make sure that the soil mixture stays stuck together otherwise it can make a mess in your home.

 What Else Do You Need for Kokedama?

-There are a few different things you need to make your kokedama, the first is obviously the plant you want to use.
-A good choice for kokedama are typical house plants as they don’t need as much sunlight to thrive.
+There are a few different things you need to make your kokedama.
+The first is obviously the plant you want to use.
+A good choice of plant for kokedama are typical house plants as they don’t need as much sunlight to thrive.
 You can choose houseplants like ferns, peace lily, dracaena, philodendron, and pothos.

 The next thing you will need to consider is the moss you will use.
 Moss can be purchased online or at local florists.
 You can buy the moss either fresh or dried.

 Next, you will need to buy twine which you can pick up online or at a craft store.
 Dental floss is also useable if you happen to have some at home already, it just needs to be non-biodegradable.
 Some things to avoid using include cotton and hemp cord as these will degrade after watering.

 The last thing to consider is where you will put your kokedama.
 These are ideal as house plants so your options are vast.
 Be sure to observe any information that comes with the plant that you buy.
 It should include instructions on how often it needs to be watered and how much sunlight it needs.
 Once you purchase your plant, just make sure to adhere to those rules and your kokedama should thrive.